Graduates often become buyers after successfully completing a retail management training scheme.

 - liaising with other employees about sales performances

 Retail buyers are employed by national, regional and online retailers such as department stores, fashion retailers and supermarkets.
 Buyers normally work within the head office of a company, so the majority of vacancies arise in London and other major cities.

 Take a look at TARGETjobs for retail graduate schemes and jobs.
-You may also find positions in buying through your university's careers service, national newspapers and specialist publications such as Retail Week, The Grocer, Drapers (for fashion buying vacancies), and The Retail Appointment, as well as their online equivalents.
+You may also find positions in buying through your university's careers service, national newspapers and specialist publications such as Retail Week, The Grocer and Drapers (for fashion buying vacancies), as well as their online equivalents.